mezera/mrQ/README.md

 - FreeSurfer - http://surfer.nmr.mgh.harvard.edu/
     - *Earlier versions of the code relied on FreeSurfer, but it is no longer required.
 You can choose to use FreeSurfer at particular junctions in the code, e.g. Segmentation.*
 - Parallel computing environment (e.g. SunGrid Engine)
-    - *Not required, but it will make a big difference for running time.*
+    - *Not required, but it will reduce running time.*
 - A DICOM-to-NIfTI converter
     - *We recommend using the code that was developed by [Scientific Transparency](http://scitran.github.io/) (SciTran), a project at Stanford University.
 This code preserves key header information that is required by mrQ.
 To get the code, you will need to use [Docker](http://docs.docker.com/windows/started/).
 The code is short and is available at: https://hub.docker.com/r/vistalab/nimsdata/*
     - *You can use other types of NIfTI files, but you will need to manually enter the missing header information.
 See* <a href=#running-mrq-with-other-nifti-files>Running mrQ with other NIfTI files</a>.